lmvdz/drift-liquidation-bot/README.md

 Currently the bot is hardcoded to run 80 workers at a time.
 Uses a lot of CPU at the start!
 CPU usage falls off after all the users are loaded/subscribed
-More workers = More RAM
+More workers = More RAM!!

 Create a `.env.local` file in the root of the project.